HenSch90/SiD/Modul-B2_Kultur.md

 vc:
 SHOW it1 IF sabsan != 1 OR sabsan != 2
-SHOW it2 IF sabsan = 1
+SHOW it2 IF sabsan = 1 OR sabsan = 2
 SHOW it3 IF sabsan = 1 OR sabsan = 2

 av: